Cyclone Bondo: Aftermath

 In the Seychelles, officials reinforced buildings to withstand future storm damage, following Cyclone Bondo.
 The improvements failed to withstand the winds from a stronger storm, Cyclone Fantala, which affected the same group of islands in 2016.

-In conjunction with the International Red Cross, rescue teams in Madagascar were deployed to the hardest hit regions on December 27.
+In conjunction with the International Red Cross, rescue teams in Madagascar were deployed to the hardest hit regions on 27 December.
 These teams traveled by road to the region while a third team was set to arrive by helicopter several days later.
-Bondo was the first in a series of six storms to affect Madagascar in the 2006-07 season, followed by Severe Tropical Storm Clovis, which struck southeastern Madagascar in January; Cyclones Favio and Gamede, which brushed the island in February, Cyclone Indlala in March, and Cyclone Jaya in April.
+Bondo was the first in a series of six storms to affect Madagascar in the 2006-07 season, followed by Severe Tropical Storm Clovis, which struck southeastern Madagascar in January; Cyclones Favio and Gamede, which brushed the island in February, Indlala in March, and Jaya in April.
 In late-February, 2007, the Government of Norway provided $800,000 in relief funds for the combined effects of Cyclones Bondo, Favio and Clovis.
-On March 15, the United Nations announced a funding program after three other storms had struck Madagascar.
+On 15 March, the United Nations announced a funding program after three other storms had struck Madagascar.
 The goal was to provide roughly $9 million to about 300,000 of the millions of affected population.
 However, upon the announcement, only $3 million of this fund had been allocated.
 Following the widespread damage from Cyclone Indlala in March, 2007, the Government of Madagascar launched an appeal to the United Nations for $246 million in relief funds for damage wrought by all five cyclones.
 The appeal ultimately raised 76% of its target, which was spent on food, shelter, and other emergency items.